TLS Encryption and Email Security

 The mechanism and language (protocol) by which one email server sends an email message to another email server is called SMTP (Simple Mail Transport Protocol).
 For a long time now, email servers have had the choice of using TLS to transparently encrypt the message transmission from one server to the other.
 TLS used with SMTP, when possible, guarantees that the content of the email is guarded during communication between the servers.

 TLS is initiated with a sequence called TLS handshake.
-The TLS handshake establishes a cypher suite for communication which specifies the encryption kit that will be shared for that communication.
+The TLS handshake establishes a cipher suite for communication which specifies the encryption kit that will be shared for that communication.
 Once this data is encrypted, it is then signed with a Message Authentication Code which can be verified by the recipient to test the authenticity of the data transferred.

 The target email server must support TLS for TLS communication to be used.
 The sending computer or server must be configured to use TLS links when possible.